How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 Since internally we know these things that I shared are actually true, and that sinners are headed for judgment and damnation, so we need to flee to Christ for salvation, he is the way God has offered us for salvation.
 Jesus said Repent and Believe (Mark 1:15).
 If we turn to Jesus and trust in Him [who he is and what he has done] he will save us.
 Right here right now, do you want to actually be right with God and desire to live rightly?

-*See additional tips in the above false convert discussion.
+*See additional tips in the above false convert discussion and generic witnessing convo to help w the conversation.

 God bless.